-DIGC-158 Intro Media Computing
+DIGC-158 P4 Intro Media Computing (3)

 In order to better understand the connections between technology and culture, this course will focus on such topics as computer graphics, manipulating images and video, data visualization, physical and wearable computing, and social media-related applications.
 Students will learn the common syntax and problem-solving skills necessary for computer programming with an emphasis on efficient programming and practical, media-related uses.
 Cross listed with CSCI 158.
-Attributes: YLIB argumentation, the inclusion of more than one perspective on an issue, the proper use and documentation of sources, and revision.
-Students also learn how to make an effective oral presentation of their research.
-Department-determined topic may change from semester to semester and is likely to include literary texts as primary materials.
-Restricted to freshmen and transfers.
-Note: 199C courses may not be taken for credit more than once.

-DIGC-199C Research-based Writing
+DIGC-199C RW Research-based Writing (3)